Infineon/deepcraft-starter-models/ChainsawDetection/README.md

 ## Overview
 This is a starter model that classifies if there is an actively cutting chainsaw in the vicinity; chainsaws that are stalling are defined as not cutting.
-The model was developed for use in a wooded environment with a max range of 300 meters.
 A fully developed model could be used to detect illegal logging or create automatic warning systems.

 ## Collection of Data